 Generally, the lower the numerical suffix, the more off-street parking is required.
 For example, in C1-1 districts, typically mapped in outlying areas of the city, a large food store would require one parking space for every 100 square feet of floor area, whereas no parking would be required in C1-5 districts, which are well served by mass transit.

 The maximum commercial floor area ratio is 2.0.
 Residential uses are governed by a specific residential district equivalent.
-For example, in C1-6 districts, the bulk regulations of R7 districts are followed for residential uses, and in C2-8A districts, the bulk regulations or R10A districts apply.
-Since these districts are usually mapped in areas well served by mass transit, no parking is generally required.
+For example, in C1-6 districts, the bulk regulations of R7 districts apply for residential uses, and in C2-8A districts, the bulk regulations or R10A districts apply.
+Since these districts are usually mapped in areas well served by mass transit, parking is generally not required.